Do Managers Do Good with Other Peoples' Money?

 Chicago Booth Research Paper No. 12-47

-We find support for two key predictions of an agency motive for unproductive corporate social responsibility.
-First, increasing managerial ownership decreases measures of firm goodness.
+We find support for three key predictions of an agency motive for corporate social responsibility.
+First, increasing insider ownership decreases measures of firm goodness.
 We use the 2003 Dividend Tax Cut to increase after-tax insider ownership.
 Firms with moderate levels of insider ownership cut goodness by more than firms with low levels (where the tax cut has no effect) and high levels (where agency is less of an issue).
-Second, increasing monitoring reduces corporate goodness.
+Second, improved governance reduces corporate goodness.
 A regression discontinuity design of close votes around the 50% cut-off finds that passage of shareholder governance proposals leads to slower growth in goodness.
+Finally, we validate our results by showing that another measure of corporate perks, use of corporate jets, is correlated with corporate goodness and reacts similarly to shocks to governance.

 Keywords: corporate social responsibility, agency costs